 Once the installation is complete, the Keyfactor Bash Orchestrator should be running and ready to communicate with the Keyfactor Command server.
 The initial installation allows the orchestrator to scan itself to do discovery of SSH keys and then management of SSH keys if the server is configured for management in Keyfactor Command.
-At this point, you may wish to configure one or more orchestrator target servers for the orchestrator to additionally control (see Install Remote Control Targets on the previous page).
+At this point, you may wish to configure one or more orchestrator target servers for the orchestrator to additionally control (see Install Remote Control Targets on page 88).

 Important: Orchestrator tasks will not run until you complete the orchestrator configuration by making the appropriate configuration changes in the Keyfactor Command Management Portal.
-See the Orchestrators section of the Keyfactor Command Reference Guide for instructions on approving the orchestrator in the Keyfactor Command Management Portal on the Orchestrators->Management pages and on configuring SSH server groups and servers on the SSH->Server Managers page (see the Server Manager section of the Keyfactor Command Reference Guide).
+See Orchestrators in the Keyfactor Command Reference Guide for instructions on approving the orchestrator in the Keyfactor Command Management Portal on the Orchestrators->Management pages and on configuring SSH server groups and servers on the SSH->Server Managers page (see SSH Server Managers in the Keyfactor Command Reference Guide).